‘Playboy’ Model Kourtney Reppert Leaves Little To The Imagination In Skimpy Monokini

 Life’s just beginning to heat up ????
 Can you believe I used to be 100 pounds heavier 6 years ago after giving birth to my son?
 I truly enjoyed food for the first time in my life being pregnant but honestly, I didn’t feel too great about myself once I got settled in being a new single momma.
 I mean, how was I going to get back to work and bounce back and balance it all?
 My body and heart had just been through war.
 From then on, something clicked within me and I promised myself I would become the best version of who I am in every way, for my son.
 My goal in sharing my story not only as a mom but also as a woman, is that I hope I can give hope to someone else’s goals.
 I’ve had a lot of setbacks happen, but I truly feel that this is the time to be as open as I can be.
 I will be sharing all that I’ve learned through my struggles and how now in my mid 30’s I’m in the best shape of my life & have more energy than ever before!
 Never give up on your dreams, but most of all – never give up on yourself.
 You are a work in progress and always will be! #SelfCare #mombod #AllAmerican #Athlete #Curves #BeKindToYourself #FitChicksRock #RepItGood

 In her caption, Kourtney talked about her struggle with her weight.
 She confided that after the birth of her son, she was 100 pounds heavier and did not feel great in her body.
 She then made a promise to herself that she would fight to be the best version of herself.
-She said that now that she was in her mid-30’s, she finally accomplished her goal of being in the best shape of her life.
+She said that now that she was in her mid-30s, she finally accomplished her goal of being in the best shape of her life.
 She encouraged her fans to not give up on themselves or their dreams.

 Many of Kourtney’s fans resonated with her message and inundated her with likes and comments.
 While the majority of her fans simply posted flame, bomb, or heart emoji, some voiced their opinions.

 “WOW!
 Proud of your accomplishment!
 And on top of that, you are KILLER HOT!” one fan let Kourtney know.

 It seems as if they were proud that she achieved her dream body.

 Another fan just needed to say that they loved “the side boob action!”